LeetABit/DGTiles/docs/dev/Complications.md

 library into the scope.

 To address this, the project uses separate configurations for the Service Worker and the rest of the codebase.
-Initially, the `service-worker.mts` file was intended to reside in the `src` directory.
+Initially, the `service-worker.ts` file was intended to reside in the `src` directory.
 However, to ensure TypeScript correctly parses the file, it was placed in a dedicated `sw` folder.
 Consequently, the TypeScript configuration for the main application was moved to